 The phone rang.
 The sinking feeling sank deeper.

 I got up.
 The cold floor burned under my soles.
-I went to the hallway to pick it up, but my hand hovered above it.
+I went into the hallway to pick it up, but my hand hovered over it.

 Important?
 Work?
 Catastrophe?
 Which is it?

 I asked myself.
 It did nothing to buffer the leaden dread sitting on my chest.